Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 Bilingual tic-tac-toe has been the game of the year!

-My 5-year-old daughter loves tic-tac-toe, so we have practiced Chinese and Korean reading with this game since last summer!
+Since my daughter loves tic-tac-toe, we have been practicing Chinese and Korean reading with this game since last summer.

-Tic-tac-toe has been an interactive and effortless way for my family to review many new words.
-I recommend this great game for children age 4+ who can understand simple rules and recognize patterns.
+Tic-tac-toe has been a fun, interactive, and low-prep way for my family to review many new words.
+It’s a great game for kids ages 4 and up who can understand simple rules and recognize patterns.

 In Mandarin Chinese, tic-tac-toe is called 井字棋 (jǐng zì qí) or 圈圈叉叉 (quān quān chā chā) depending on regional preferences.